Available start dates

 English language requirements

-- IELTS minimum level 6.5 overall with at least 6.0 in the reading and writing components and 6.0 in speaking and understanding
+- Minimum 6.0 (with a minimum of 6.0 in reading and writing and 5.5 in listening and speaking)

 Preparation courses for International and EU students

 We offer a range of courses to help you to meet the entry requirements for this course and also familiarise you with university life.
 You may also be able to apply for one student visa to cover both courses.

 - If you need to take a pre-master's course to help you to meet both the English language and academic entry requirements for your master's course, you can take our two year master’s course.
 This course combine the pre-master's diploma and your master's in one application.
 You can apply for one visa for the two years of study.